-&lt;sup>8 The risk of activities taken place on abandoned land will be determined through a pre-investment screening of the location where the project activity is to take place to determine the extent to which lands may have been abandoned due to prior displacement.
+2 The risk of activities taken place on abandoned land will be determined through a pre-investment screening of the location where the project activity is to take place to determine the extent to which lands may have been abandoned due to prior displacement.
 The methods and evidence for this screening may include a review of briefing reports from UN agencies, from other international organizations, a review of local and international media reports on displacement and land abandonment, a review of satellite imagery (if accessible), and field verification through by local staff and community partners.

-- Stakeholder Engagement Plan (SEP) / ICRC Accountability to Affected Populations Framework (separate document) - Labor Management Procedures (LMP) / ICRC Code of Conduct (Annexed) - Security and Safety Field Access Measures (Annexed) - Landmine Procedures (Annexed) - ECOP on Livelihood Support Activities (Annexed) - Fertilizer and Pest Management Plan (Annexed)
+- Labor Management Procedures (LMP) / ICRC Code of Conduct (Annexed)

+- SEA/SH Action Plan (Annexed)

+- Security and Safety Field Access Measures (Annexed)

+- Landmine Procedures (Annexed)

+- Fertilizer and pest management (Annexed)

+- Waste Management described in Table 7